etjernst/etjernst.github.io/_resources/git-tutorial.md

 <p><code>origin</code> is just the conventional name for your GitHub copy, and <code>-u</code> remembers the link, so from now on a bare <code>git push</code> does the job.
 Refresh the GitHub page and your files and history are sitting there.</p>

 <h3>Your everyday routine</h3>
-<p>This is the rhythm to burn into memory, because once you're set up it's the whole job.
-Every time you sit down to work, you run the same short loop:</p>
+<p>This will be your main workflow: every time you sit down to work, you run the same short loop:</p>
 <pre><code>git pull                  <span class="o"># 1. start from the latest version on GitHub</span>
 <span class="o"># ... edit your files ...</span>
 git status                <span class="o"># 2. what did I change?</span>
 git diff                  <span class="o"># 3. read the changes</span>
-git add clean.do          <span class="o"># 4. stage what you want to keep</span>
+git add clean.do          <span class="o"># 4. stage the code changes that you want to keep</span>
-git commit -m "Winsorize income before the regression"   <span class="o"># 5. save a snapshot</span>
+git commit -m "Winsorize income before running regression"   <span class="o"># 5. save a snapshot</span>
 git push                  <span class="o"># 6. send it to GitHub</span></code></pre>
 <p>Pull at the start so you begin from the latest version.
 Work.
 Then stage, commit, and push when you reach a natural stopping point.
 You can't push what you haven't committed, and you can't commit what you haven't staged.
 That's why the order matters.
 Pull while your working tree is clean; if git complains about local changes, commit them first.</p>
 </section>